 For the Laplacian of the irregular solution~\eqref{eq:phiregirreg} we first work with odd values of $\dhat$ and take the limit for even values at the end using L'H\^{o}pital's rule~\cite{Arfken}.
 The Bessel function of the second kind for odd $\dhat$ reads~\cite{AbraStegun}

 Applying the Laplacian to the irregular solution~\eqref{eq:phiregirreg} and using~\eqref{eq:Besselsecondkindintermsoffirst} yields

 where we used~\eqref{eq:nabla2reg} for the first term, and used the series expansion~\eqref{eq:Jseries} to define \be {\cal S}=\sum_{k=0}^\infty h_k^-(\omega)\tilde{\nabla}^2\left(r^{2k-\dhat}\right), \ee where $h_k^-$ is given in~\eqref{eq:hkdef}.
 We now compute explicit results for ${\cal S}$.
 Since the dimension is an arbitrary parameter $\dhat\geq1$, we split the series into a contribution from positive and negative powers of $r$ corresponding to $k> \lfloor\hat d/2\rfloor$ and $k <\lfloor \hat d/2\rfloor$ respectively in~\eqref{eq:Sdef}.
+Here, $\lfloor \ldots \rfloor$ denotes the floor function.
 For the positive powers of $r$, the action of the distributional Laplacian is the same as the usual Laplacian.
 This follows from the second case in~\eqref{eq:distrLaplmain} with $\beta=\dhat-2k$, which for $k> \hat d/2$ is always $ \beta<\dhat$.
 For the series involving negative powers of $r$ we use~\eqref{eq:distrLaplmain} with $\beta=2k-\dhat$ and the index $k$ running from $k=0$ to $k<\lfloor \hat d/2\rfloor$.
-Here, $\lfloor \ldots \rfloor$ denotes the floor function.
 We see that singular contributions involving the Dirac-$\delta$ only arise when $k=0$.
-The remaining terms from~\eqref{eq:distrLaplmain} involving the standard Laplacian in the series re-combine with that from the positive powers of $r$ into a single series over all $k$.
+The remaining terms from~\eqref{eq:distrLaplmain} involving the standard Laplacian in the series recombine with that from the positive powers of $r$ into a single series over all $k$.
 Altogether, this leads to

-where in the first equality the Kronecker delta $\delta_{k,0}$ accounts for the fact that the only non-zero contribution involving $\delta(x^i)$ arises from $k=0$.
+where in the first equality the Kronecker delta $\delta_{k,0}$ accounts for the fact that the only nonzero contribution involving $\delta(x^i)$ arises from $k=0$.
 In the last line of~\eqref{eq:calSresult} we used

 Inserting the result~\eqref{eq:calSresult} into the Laplacian of the irregular solution~\eqref{eq:Laplirreg1} leads to